Updated March 25, 2025

 Humber's Personal Support Worker certificate program prepares you for an in-demand healthcare vocation.
 Help the elderly, chronically ill, and physically disabled in a satisfying career.
 Industry collaborated on this program to ensure current and relevant content.
 Through this, you will discover developmental phases across the lifespan, communication and interpersonal skills needed for effective client relationships, personal care, mobility procedures (lifting and transporting clients), household management, and safety.

 In just one year, you can learn the skills you need to work in a long-term care facility, supportive housing, adult day care, home care, or palliative care.
-All of our graduates have found jobs in the field, and employers who hire personal support workers from Sheridan are always happy with their work.
+All of our graduates of this program have found jobs in the field, and employers who hire personal support workers from Sheridan are always happy with their work.

 Students in the CIMT program learn a wide range of skills that show how important their role is and how much they care about and respect each client or consumer as an individual.
 Some of the things that personal support workers do are help their clients with personal care and hygiene, manage their homes and families, make meals, help clients take their medications, and help them relax.

-Caring Support offers an excellent opportunity for those seeking to be PSWs.
-Find the company of your dreams with comprehensive training programs and work with a highly-skilled team with our streamlined processes for matching and hiring.
+Moreover, you may also find the company of your dreams with comprehensive training programs and work with a highly-skilled team with our streamlined processes for matching and hiring.
 If you're an aspiring PSW who's looking for a supportive and rewarding environment to excel in your profession, then leave it to us to help you find your match.

 We'll keep you updated on all new application updates and features!